Ruutikangas-Shooting-Project/RuutikangasProject/README.md

 # BulletDrone

-**BulletDrone** is a Kotlin-based mobile application designed for shooting ranges to record shooters’ training or competition sessions.
+**BulletDrone** is a Kotlin-based mobile application designed for a shooting range to record shooters’ training or competition sessions.
 It integrates with **Parrot SDK** for drone control and **Firebase** (Firestore and Storage) for user data management and cloud storage.

 ---